-The Games Studies Summit and the Media Education Summit of this year’s research conference invite fellow academics to participate.
+The Games Studies Summit, the Media Education Summit as well as the Young Academics Workshop of this year’s research conference invite fellow academics to participate.

 Games Studies Summit: Paratextualizing Games